 Before you head out with all your saved photos and the will to power through countless wedding gowns, we’ve got a few pointers for you.
 Like, should you bring a bra to your appointment?
-Or are there any secret coststo know about up front?
-Brush up on these tips before slipping into your first dress.
+Or are there any secret costs to know about up front?
+Brush up on these tips before you begin wedding dress shopping.

 1. Limit Your Entourage